Alpharetta High School: Orchestra

 The Alpharetta High School Orchestra is split into five ensembles: Concert, Philharmonia, Sinfonia, Symphony, and Chamber (in ascending order of skill level).
 The orchestra's Symphony ensemble frequently collaborate with the band in order to perform and compete as a full symphony orchestra.

-Chorus

-The Alpharetta High School Chorus performs in several concerts and is divided into smaller ensembles and clubs.

 Music Technology

 In 2018 Alpharetta High School opened a new, state-of-the-art 24-seat Music Technology Lab.
 It is a one-of-a-kind Lab in Fulton County that gives each individual student a custom-built personal audio engineering space.
 The lab is all connected through Korg's GEC5 audio communication system and Apple Remote Desktop.
 The focus of the two-year program is audio production, using the full, professional version of Pro Tools as the foundation.
 The goal of the AHS Music Tech Program is to create a foundation and pathway for students to become audio mix engineers and producers.

 Extracurriculars

-Alpharetta High School has many extracurricular activities and about 95 clubs.
+Alpharetta High School has many extracurricular activities and about 73 clubs.
 Most of these clubs occur either before or after school.
-Many occur during Anchor Time, a 30-minute period that takes place every day.
-Notable clubs include Future Business Leaders of America (FBLA), Raider Ambassadors, National Honors Society, Science Olympiad, and Beta.
+Many occur during Anchor Time, a 30-minute period between first and second lunch period that takes place every day.
+Notable clubs include Future Business Leaders of America (FBLA), Raider Ambassadors, National Honors Society, Science Olympiad, Model United Nations, and Beta.
 Students may also form their own clubs.